FinTexTS: Financial Text-Paired Time-Series Dataset via Semantic-Based and Multi-Level Pairing: Experiment

 \subsection{Effect of Multi-Level Pairing}

 Next, we evaluate the effectiveness of multi-level pairing, as shown in Figure~\ref{fig:multi-level}.
 We progressively add paired textual information in the order of macro-level, sector-level, related company-level, and target company-level text, and observe the resulting changes in forecasting performance.
 We also perform the reverse procedure, adding paired texts in the opposite order, to examine the robustness of the observed trends.
 To emphasize performance changes induced by the inclusion of textual information---rather than absolute performance differences across individual models---we report normalized MSE, obtained by applying min–max normalization to each model’s MSE across all seven evaluated text configurations.
 Accordingly, the y-axis in Figure~\ref{fig:multi-level} represents normalized MSE rather than raw MSE values.
-The raw MSE and MAE results are provided in Appendix~\ref{appen:add_table1}.
 As shown in the figure, in both settings, model performance consistently improves as additional levels of textual information are incorporated.
 These results demonstrate that pairing textual information across multiple levels provides complementary signals that are beneficial for financial forecasting tasks such as stock price prediction.